Join CHOP at Camp Rock!

-In July 2025, kids and teens ages 8 to 17 years who have upper limb differences and differences in hand and arm abilities are invited to participate in Camp Rock, a rock-climbing day camp hosted by Children’s Hospital of Philadelphia’s (CHOP) Orthopedic Center and Center for Rehabilitation.
-There are two sessions, grouped by age:
+In July 2025, kids and teens ages 8 to 17 years who have upper limb differences and differences in hand and arm abilities were invited to participate in Camp Rock, a rock-climbing day camp hosted by Children’s Hospital of Philadelphia’s (CHOP) Orthopedic Center and Center for Rehabilitation.
+The camp had two sessions, grouped by age:

 Each one-week camp runs from 8 a.m. to 4 p.m. each day.
 It provides children and teens with an upper limb difference a chance to learn a new skill while connecting with peers in a fun, supportive environment.

-Campers will be supervised by CHOP medical professionals such as occupational therapists, athletic trainers and research coordinators, as well as rock-climbing professionals.
+Campers are supervised by CHOP medical professionals such as occupational therapists, athletic trainers and research coordinators, as well as rock-climbing professionals.
 There is no cost to attend.
-Lunch and snacks will be provided.
+Lunch and snacks are provided.

 Who can participate?